Uncial 0248

 Uncial 0248 (in the Gregory-Aland numbering), is a Greek uncial manuscript of the New Testament.
 Paleographically it has been assigned to the 9th century.

 Description

 The codex contains the text of the Gospel of Matthew 1; 12-14; 19-21, on 70 parchment leaves (21 cm by 15.5 cm), with some lacunae.
 It is written in two columns per page, 24 lines per page, in uncial letters.

 It is a palimpsest, twice rewritten.

 Currently it is dated by the INTF to the 9th century.

 Location

-Currently the codex is housed at the Bodleian Library (Auct.
+Currently the codex is housed at the Bodleian Library (MS. Auct.
 T. 4.21) in Oxford.

 Text

 The Greek text of this codex is a representative of the Byzantine text-type.
 Aland placed it in Category V.